Skip to content

 Sources

-This entire guide mostly references MIT's lecture notes, and thus might differ from how other literature formuate things.
+This guide mostly references MIT's lecture notes, and thus might differ from how other literature formuate things.

 For example, since flow could be thought of as a special case for diffusion, I'll be referring to both as "diffusion" here.

-As mentioned in #what is a model, generative models can be formalized as models that allow us to sample from the data's underlying probability distribution \(p_\text{data}.\) Diffusion is the latest development.
+As mentioned in #what is a model, generative models are models that allow us to sample from the data's underlying probability distribution \(p_\text{data}.\) Diffusion is the latest development.

 Motivation for Diffusion

-These strong foundations lead to them becoming SOTA in fields like image and video generation, and enabling tasks like inpainting to be done.
+This seemingly simple change of perspective lifts it of many drawbacks and restrictions other solutions had, leading to them becoming SOTA in fields like image and video generation, and enabling tasks like inpainting to be done.

 How 2 Diffuse

-Analogy
+Illustrative Analogy

 Differential equations come in 2 kinds: stochastic (SDE) or ordinary (ODE).
 The basic difference is that SDEs include a noise term while ODEs don't.
-This also leads to the concept of SDEs being non-convergent, where one can observe that a stochastic sampler like euler_ancestral
+This also leads to the concept of SDEs being non-convergent, where one can observe that a stochastic sampler like euler_ancestral never really "settle" on an image and increasing step counts can drastically change the final image composition.

 To generate an image then is to solve one of these SDEs or ODEs.
 This also means that all samplers can be thought of as SDE or ODE solvers, and SDE or ODE solvers developed before diffusion, like the Runge-Kutta methods, can be used as samplers.